raj347/SimpleAutoComplPop/README.md

 a per-buffer basis, technically it will not conflict with other auto-complete plugin if you configure carefully.

+As a lightweight plugin, the [default auto-complete-popup behavior](plugin/sacp.vim) provideed by this plugin only covers `.php`, `.txt`, `.markdown`, and `.go` files, for demonstration purpose.
+If you have a good configuration to share, please send me a gist url or a your github repo url, I'll add it into this README.md or probably created a wiki page for nice configurations for other filetypes.

 # Usage

 ## PHP